Handcrafted, Homegrown,

 US shipping only, no international orders at this time – Cocoons will be shipped securely inside of an 10 x 8 × 6.5" shipping box.

 • Spring Emergence: Starting in April–May (or when ready), gradually warm them to room temperature (65–75°F / 18–24°C) with natural daylight or a simulated light cycle.
-Place in a spacious mesh enclosure or screen cage (at least 12x12x12 inches)with a rough vertical surface (bark, screen, or branch) for the moth to climb and expand its wings.
-The mason jar is for overwintering only and should not be used for emergence, cocoons should be acclimated to warmer temperatures in a larger enclosure.
+Place in a spacious mesh enclosure or screen cage (at least 12x12x12 inches) with a rough vertical surface (bark, screen, or branch) for the moth to climb and expand its wings.
+This process is known as post-eclosion wing expansion, wherein the moth pumps hemolymph (the insect equivalent of blood/fluid) from its swollen abdomen into the veins of the wings.

 • Expected Timing: Adults typically emerge in late May to early June, usually in the morning.
 Moths do not eat and live only 7–14 days — their goal is to mate and lay eggs.